How to Reduce Anxiety: 3 Tips [Plus Exercises!]

 Engage the Power of Non-Judgement

 When noticing anxious thoughts, it helps tremendously to engage the power of one of the foundational qualities of mindfulness— non-judgement.
 When practicing non-judgement, your intention is really to open up to your experience whether it’s a comfortable or uncomfortable one.
 As you practice not judging your experience, you instead open up to, face, and give space to whatever is actually here.
 This can be quite a contrast to what we’re used to at first because our mind is typically drawn to want to fix or change something so as to alter the experience we're having.
 This is quite normal and is rooted in our human tendency to judge everything around us as good or bad… right or wrong.
-By engaging our quality of non-judgement (and labeling our judgmental thoughts and other mental tendencies as ‘judgment’ if we need to do that first), however, we can begin to simply pay attention to what is there, which in the case of anxiety often includes a racing heartbeat, racing thoughts, a knot in the stomach perhaps, and other bodily representations of the stress we’re experiencing.
+By engaging our quality of non-judgement (and labeling our judgmental thoughts and other mental tendencies as ‘judgment’ if we need to do that first), however, we can begin gently paying attention to what’s there, which in the case of anxiety often includes a racing heartbeat, racing thoughts, a knot in the stomach perhaps, and other bodily representations of the stress we’re experiencing.

 How To Do It